 Scalability and Performance Analysis: Analyze the scalability and performance of quantum algorithms, projecting resource needs for future quantum systems.
-This involves establishing the scalability of quantum solutions from small-scale implementations to larger systems.
+This involves establishing the scalability of quantum solutions from small-scale implementations to larger systems and comparing to state-of-the-art classical computing approaches.